Best Western® Hotels & Resorts Adds Best Western Premier Detroit South

 Owned by Kiwi Hospitality, The Best Western Premier Detroit Southfield Hotel is conveniently located less than 25 miles from Detroit Metropolitan Wayne County Airport and is close to Downtown Detroit and Heritage Park, offering business and leisure travelers an ideal place to stay.

-The property features 196 recently renovated guestrooms, that have been redesigned to ensure guests experience superior comfort and a luxurious stay.
-The top floor of the Best Western Premier Detroit Southfield Hotel offers eight penthouse suites and the 15th floor contains executive suites and standard suites.
-All of the guestrooms provide a connectivity panel that accommodates HDMI, VGA and Audio/Video power sockets.
+The property features 206 recently renovated guestrooms, that have been redesigned to ensure guests experience superior comfort and a luxurious stay.
+The top floor of the Best Western Premier Detroit Southfield Hotel offers eight penthouse suites and the 15th floor contains executive suites and superior rooms.
+All of the guestrooms provide a connectivity panel that accommodates HDMI, VGA and Audio/Video, USBs and international power sockets power sockets.

 The property also includes an on-site restaurant, the Nomad Grill – operated by Detroit-based, The Epicurean Group – which is open for breakfast, lunch and dinner and offers a bar built from wood blocks, reclaimed metal panels and pipes.
 Menu items include locally sourced ingredients for entrees like Jambalaya Risotto and Wagyu Meatloaf.

-Additional amenities include a fitness center, business center, 20,000 square feet of conference and meeting space, and a hot tub for guests to unwind and relax.
+Additional amenities include a fitness center, business center, 20,000 square feet of conference and meeting space, and a hot tub and sauna for guests to unwind and relax.

 “We are delighted to join the renowned Best Western hotel brand and to bring the company’s Premier brand to the great state of Michigan,” said J.C.
 Chaturvedi, President of Kiwi Hospitality.
 “We look forward to capitalizing on the global reach that Best Western’s network provides, while maintaining our unique personal identity and showing visitors just how cultural and original the city of Detroit can be.
 We have grand plans for this property, and it’s going to be exciting to see our ideas develop as we move forward.”